morris/vanilla-todo/README.md

 This proved to be a useful, repeatable pattern throughout all of the implementation process.

 #### 3.2.1.
-Mount Function Pattern
+Mount Functions

 _Mount functions_ take a DOM element as their (only) argument.
 Their responsibility is to set up initial state, event listeners, and provide behavior and rendering for the target element.

-Here's a "Hello, World!" example of the mount function pattern:
+Here's a "Hello, World!" example of mount functions:

 ```js
 // safely initialize namespace